Amybarba/webapi-challenge/README.md

 ## Self-Study/Essay Questions

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

-- [ ] Mention two parts of Express that you learned about this week.
+- [X] Mention two parts of Express that you learned about this week.

+“Express is a web application framework that sits on top of the Node.js web server (http server module).
+It’s like React, for your backend.” - Lambda TK kit
+	Express Middleware - this allows us to break the objects into smaller pieces which in turn will make 	it easier to debug and customize.
+	Server-Side Routing - this allows us to break the application into smaller pieces which in turn will 		make it easier to debug and customize.

-- [ ] Describe Middleware?
+- [X] Describe Middleware?

+Used to extend express, express is more of a framework and middleware helps extend the workability of the functions.
+Logging, authentication are some of the uses.
+Common dependencies are Morgan, cors, helmet.

-- [ ] Describe a Resource?
+- [X] Describe a Resource?

+Basically exactly as it sounds.
+Using URI to connect to the resources will get your information.
+You can have several in one app, they are your endpoints to get or verify information.

-- [ ] What can the API return to help clients know if a request was successful?
+- [X] What can the API return to help clients know if a request was successful?

+HTTP status codes will let the client know the nature of how the API returned.

-- [ ] How can we partition our application into sub-applications?
+- [X] How can we partition our application into sub-applications?

+Using Express Routers.
+One router to get the users, one to get the products, one to get the clients, etc… This makes it easier to troubleshoot.
+But also can require the ability to get them to work together.

 ## Project Setup

 Follow these steps to set up and work on your project:

-- [ ] Create a forked copy of this project.
+- [X] Create a forked copy of this project.
-- [ ] Add your _Team Lead_ as collaborator on Github.
+- [X] Add your _Team Lead_ as collaborator on Github.
-- [ ] Clone your forked version of the Repository.
+- [X] Clone your forked version of the Repository.
-- [ ] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
+- [X] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
-- [ ] Implement the project on this Branch, committing changes regularly.
+- [X] Implement the project on this Branch, committing changes regularly.
-- [ ] Push commits: git push origin `<firstName-lastName>`.
+- [X] Push commits: git push origin `<firstName-lastName>`.

 Follow these steps for completing your project.